akospaska/Kotlin-Ktor-Tutorial/readme.md

 - Add new inventory items
 - Delete existing items
-- Decrese or increse the count value of the inventory item's
+- Decrease or increase the count value of the inventory item's

 ---